a-l-h/ansible-playbook-splunk-universal-forwarder/README.md

 # ![](logo.svg) Ansible Playbook for Splunk Universal Forwarder

-Use this Ansible Playbook to deploy Splunk Universal Forwarder on Linux servers
+Use this Ansible Playbook to deploy Splunk Universal Forwarder on Linux servers following Splunk best practices:

+- The only App configured locally on the forwarder is the Deployement Client App
+- This App is used to reach the Deployment Server
+- Every other configuration is managed from the Deployment Server
+- No unmanageable configuration file is allowed in /etc/system/local

 **Content**
 ```